marczz/rest-sphinx-memo/source/ReST.rst

 We can begin each item with ``*``, ``+``, ``-``, ``•``, ``‣``, or
-``⁃`` followed by at least one space, you should keep the indentation of the text of the first line in subsequents lines.
+``⁃`` followed by at least one space, you should keep the indentation of the text of the first line in subsequent lines.

 See :restref:`bullet list reference<restructuredtext.html#bullet-lists>`